College of Charleston releases fall semester plan, features online and in-person courses

 The school has also placed limitations on travel.

 The college has canceled all international programs for fall 2020, including all school-sponsored, exchange and affiliate programs.
-The school is hopeful it will be able to plan international programs for spring semester 2021.
+The college is hopeful it will be able to plan international programs for spring semester 2021.

-The plan was developed in consultation with students, faculty, staff, deans, chairs, senior administrators, parents, trustees, alumni, health professionals, community members and other stakeholders.
+The plan was developed in consultation with students, faculty, staff, deans, chairs, senior administrators, parents, trustees, alumni, health professionals and community members.

-An initial version of the plan was presented to the board of trustees last week, proposing a vast majority of classes be hybrid.
-Maximum class sizes were recommended to be readjusted for social distancing, along with several other safety precautions to accommodate students.

-Amid the coronavirus outbreak in mid-March, the school closed to help prevent the spread.
-The institution resumed instruction online only throughout the rest of the spring semester.
-In early June, the college announced it would modify its academic calendar to where all in-person instruction would end at Thanksgiving break.